whalethen/whalethen/CONTRIBUTING.md

 ## Detailed Workflow

+All work is to be done on the development branch of the repo.
+Once changes have been made from your feature branch, make a pull request from your fork into WhaleThen's development branch.
+After it has been reviewed and approved, it can be merged and commits squashed into the development branch.
+Master branch is only for production ready code and has a pipeline directly into Heroku for deployment.

 ### Fork the repo

 Use github’s interface to make a fork of the repo, then add that repo as an upstream remote: